ReaperOAK/KCAdashboard/public/api/endpoints/chess/docs.md

   Saves the result of a completed game.

 - **upload-pgn.php**
   Uploads a PGN file for analysis or record-keeping.
-Now supports advanced visibility controls (public, private, batch, students) via metadata.
+Now supports advanced visibility controls (public, private, batch, students) via metadata. **Limited to 50 games per upload for performance.**

 - **edit-pgn.php**
   Edit PGN metadata and visibility.
 Only the owner or admin can edit.